 Become a Clinical Connector

 Be part of our movement to bridge traditional rehabilitation with mind-body practices.
-Join a community of clinicians and TBI advocates who are expanding access to yoga, meditation, and community connections among people with ABI and their caregivers!
+Join a community of clinicians and brain injury advocates who are expanding access to yoga, meditation, and community connections among people with acquired brain injury (ABI) and their caregivers!

 “The LoveYourBrain program and training gives clinicians the confidence and tools they need to begin incorporating mindfulness and yoga practices into sessions.
 LYB provides an abundance of evidence-based resources making client buy-in easier and allowing you to highlight the benefits of wellness routines after a brain injury.”